MaillPierre/SWKrimpSim/SWPattern/README.md

 - Conversion from RDF to transaction possible: instance-based, containing either:
 	- instance type and property
 	- instance type, property and other resource type if existing
-	- instance type, property and other resource
+	- instance type, property and other resource that in an outlier in/out degree-wise

-Idea :
-- PM: Apply pattern sampling to the maximal frequent patterns ?
-	- Loosing the support information -> use weighting technique of pattern sampling -> need to retrieve number of apparition of each element of the maximal itemsets
-		- -> Is it actually different from using the frequent Itemsets directly ? -_-